 Check out 15 low-carb game day recipes:

 To kickoff our tailgate recipes—there’s nothing easier than a set-it-and-forget-it recipe.
 This chicken chili can be thrown together in the morning or afternoon and ready when it’s game time, six hours later.
 Lots of spices amp up the flavor without adding fat.
 Top with avocado, a little sour cream and fresh scallions.

 Who needs cheese puffs?
 You won’t miss them when you try these Parmesan Crisps.
 Cheesy and crunchy, they’re satisfying and WAY healthier than the alternative—you know, the kind that leaves the neon orange powder on your hands.
-Plus, because these crisps are packaged in a single-serving portion, you won’t overindulge, which is why these are one of our all-time favorite tailgate recipes.
+Plus, because these crisps are packaged in a single-serving portion, you won’t overindulge.
+This is why they are one of our all-time favorite healthy tailgate recipes.

 The cheeseburger just got a little more grown up for your tailgate recipes menu!
 These gourmet burgers get their bold flavor from goat cheese, red pepper and scallions.
 Ground turkey keeps them light.
 Want to have a burger and some Parmesan Crisps?
 Proceed to Go and collect $200.